Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Discussion

 In each case, the left panel displays a $\Delta z=14\, \rm kpc$ deep projected map of the gas density around the system of interest in NewHorizon with the virial radius indicated as a green circle.
 All of these maps were obtained after projecting the gas density onto a 3D grid with pixel extent $\Delta x=14\, \rm kpc$.
 The right panel displays the equivalent map obtained from Horizon-AGN.

-These maps illustrate the extreme thinness of the density profiles of distant ($ >1 \, \rm Mpc$) streams feeding Milky Way systems in NewHorizon, typically comparable to that of satellite planes.
+These maps illustrate the extreme thinness of the density profiles of distant ($ >1 \, \rm Mpc$) streams feeding local massive galaxy analog systems in NewHorizon, typically comparable to that of satellite planes.
 In particular, thin dense streams are visible near the core of cosmic filaments, megaparsecs away from the central galaxy.
 These are absent in Horizon-AGN, where the limited resolution smooths out the vicinity of cosmic filaments and allows bubbles inherited from shocks and outflows to reach larger cosmic scales and substantially disturb the network of streams.

 For instance, it is particularly striking that, in NewHorizon, the Mpc scale environment of planar systems is notoriously anisotropic and planar itself, with aligned dense and thin ($<35\, \rm kpc$) filamentary streams extending across 10 $R_{\rm vir}$ on each side of the system.
 Conversely, in Horizon-AGN the lack of cosmic resolution isotropizes the gas density around each system, with the thinnest features already exceeding a few 100 kpc in thickness.
-What is more, this effect is particularly striking around systems found to be planar in NewHorizon (systems 9 and 10), precisely because these are found in average to low-density regions, where the adaptive resolution of kiloparsec resolution cosmological simulations like Horizon-AGN quickly degrades out of the virial radius.
-This highlights that the resolution of anisotropic structures on both cosmic and local scales is needed to recover planes of satellites and to properly model the assembly history of Milky Way mass systems.
+What is more, this effect is particularly striking around systems found to be planar in NewHorizon (Systems 9 and 10), precisely because these are found in average to low-density regions, where the adaptive resolution of kiloparsec resolution cosmological simulations like Horizon-AGN quickly degrades out of the virial radius.
+This highlights that the resolution of anisotropic structures on both cosmic and local scales is needed to recover planes of satellites and to properly model the assembly history of Milky Way mass and above systems.